Campus Programs

 -

 SVBHC will provide a dedicated CSU, offering rapid-response care for individuals experiencing acute behavioral health episodes.
-This facility will alleviate the strain on local emergency departments.
+This facility will alleviate the strain on local emergency departments and jails.

 -